 - 1. Readings.
 The primary text we will use for this course is Judd, C. M., McClelland, G. H., and Ryan, C. S. (2009).
 Data Analysis: A Model Comparison Approach (second edition).
 This book does a great job of organizing the topics of data analysis.
 Each chapter builds upon the previous chapters, thus we will follow the book sequentially.
 You will also be given supplemental reading materials for certain topics.
 When this is the case, you will be supplied with a PDF of the reading on the course website. - 2.
 Participation.
 Missing class may leave you confused, and missing lab will make it VERY difficult to complete the homework correctly.
 Do not expect the instructors to repeat material they already presented in class or lab; office hours are best used for review and discussion of material after doing the reading and attending lecture, and for help with homework.
 Slides from lecture will be posted on Blackboard, but you may want to arrange to share notes with a classmate since much of the material will be presented on the whiteboard and may not be found on the slides. - 3.
 Homework.
-Homework is assigned every Friday in lab (including the first week, but not the last week), and is due by the start of lab (Friday 9:00 AM) the following week.
+Homework is assigned every week in lab (including the first week, but not the last week), and is due by the start of lab the following week.
 All work should be legible and where appropriate typed, with accompanying graphs and data output.
 There will be some work that is more appropriately written out by hand, including by-hand calculations, formulas, and model descriptions (this will be covered in more detail during lab).
 All written work should conform to APA 5th Edition style; this style was covered in PSY 303 which is a prerequisite for this class.

-Homework will generally consist of two parts:
+Homework will generally consist of a number of "problem sets" which will typically be a combination of hand calculations and analysis using a statistical analysis program.

-- First, a reaction to the assigned reading, in which you provide a brief summary of what you believe are the "key points."
-If the assignment covers multiple chapters, you will still provide a single summary.
-This summary should be between 1/3 and 1/2 of a page.
-The purpose of the readings is to get you familiar with the concepts that we will be discussing in class each week and to help me identify concepts that require special attention.
-This part must be written entirely on your own, though you are free to discuss the readings. - Second, there will be a "problem set," which will typically be a combination of hand calculations and analysis using a statistical analysis program.
 You will also be asked to complete a discussion of the analyses in an APA-style results section.
 You may work with other classmates currently enrolled in the class to complete the problem set, but nobody else.

 The entire homework assignment must be written and produced by you; you may not copy any other student's words, tables, or statistical output.
 You should generate your own analyses and write up the results yourself in APA style.
 If you need further assistance, schedule an appointment with an instructor.
 Answer keys will not be provided, but common mistakes will be discussed in class.
+All undergraduate homework will be submitted electronically to Erik at elk@uoregon.edu, Masters student homework will be submitted to Jordan at pennefat@uoregon.edu.